-Company envisions a 20-film lineup for next 18 months
+Together with imported titles, the company envisions a 20-film lineup for the next 18 months.

 A partnership with Centurion Technology Investment Corp. will net two titles currently in production: meller “Urideul-ui haengbokhan sigan,” by Song Hye-sung (“Rikidozan”), and “Joyonghan sesang,” by Jo Ui-seok (“Make It Big”).